mkazin/OhMonkey/Google/README.md

 This is an early version and has many issues which could be addressed:
 * Speeds are hard-coded to pretty random values at the moment and require adjustment.
 * English and US centric.
-* Does not detect videos which should always play at normal speed (e.g. music)
+* Does not detect videos which should always play at normal speed ** (update: v1.1 added a simplistic detection system to handle some music videos)

 Please create issues or submit pull requests for changes you want.